Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

 To express the Hamiltonian in $k$-space and second quantization formalism, consider the discrete Fourier transform pairs,

 For all $k\in(0,2\pi]$, the transformed equations become

 in which the system matrix reads \begin{widetext}

 \end{widetext} Note that the matrix is not Hermitian particularly due to the fact that the selected basis $a_k^\pm$ ($b_k^\pm$) are not complex conjugate pairs.
 Based on Eq.~(\ref{eq:ft}), ${a_k^\pm}^\ast=a_{-k}^\mp$ (note the sign change in $k$), which is different from the quantum mechanics convention, where $\hat{c}_k^\dagger$ is the Hermitian conjugate of $\hat{c}_k$.
-The detail of the Fourier transform is provided in Sec.~\ref{sec:FT} in SI for reference.
+The detail of the Fourier transform is provided in Appendix~\ref{sec:FT} for reference.

 $\tilde{\mathsf{H}}_k^2(k)$ can be decomposed into two pairs of identical $2\times2$ blocks and can be expressed as

 where

 As a $4\times4$ matrix, $\tilde{\mathsf{H}}_k^2(k)$ has four eigenvalues that form two doubly degenerate pairs.
 The two distinct eigenvalues are found to be